telehash/telehash.github.io/packet.md

 Every packet must begin with two bytes which form a network byte-order short unsigned integer.
 This integer represents the length in bytes of the JSON header that follows it and the remaining bytes in the packet are treated as raw binary and referenced as the 'BODY'.

-When the JSON length is two or greater it must contain a UTF-8 encoded object.
+When the JSON length is two or greater it must contain a UTF-8 encoded object or array.
 When it is zero the packet contains only a BODY, and when the length is one then it contains only a single unsigned byte that is mapped into a JSON object.

 The format is thus: